telerik/ajax-docs/knowledge-base/common-skin-exchange.md

 ## Description

-This article includes some of the obsole skins for the AJAX controls.
+This article includes some of the obsolete skins for the AJAX controls.

 ## Solution